LaxarJS/laxar/docs/manuals/index.md

 * [Widgets and Activities](widgets_and_activities.md)

-   Learn about the building blocks of a LaxarJS application.
+   Learn about the central building blocks of a LaxarJS application, and the basics on _integration technologies_.

 * [Writing Pages](writing_pages.md)